zokum-no/ircbots/README.md

 # ircbots
-A comprehensive collection of classic IRC bots, mostly from the Vladbot family.
+A comprehensive collection of classic IRC bots, mostly from the VladBot family.
 Many of these bots were written in a time where cpu and memory was quite expensive and having a scripting engine or inefficient code would be very detrimental.
 Version control systems, public repositories and pre-packaged bots